 CVN screenshot of plaintiff attorney Rick Friedman delivering his closing argument in the previous recently concluded PCB trial in Seattle

-Seattle, WA - Bayer’s Monsanto unit faces a trial later this month in Washington State court over supposed chemical contamination at a local school just weeks after a similar trial ended with a $185 million verdict, and the proceedings will be webcast gavel-to-gavel by Courtroom View Network.
+Seattle, WA - Closing arguments take place Tuesday in Washington state court over chemical contamination at a local school, after a similar trial this summer ended in a $185 million verdict against Bayer's Monsanto unit, and the closing arguments will be webcast gavel-to-gavel by Courtroom View Network.

-Opening statements are scheduled for September 20th in King County Superior Court in a lawsuit claiming a group of students, parents, teachers, and staff from Sky Valley Education Center suffered a range of injuries due to exposure to toxic chemicals called polychlorinated biphenyls, or PCBs.
+The ongoing trial in King County Superior Court began in September, but the opening statements and all witness testimony to date have taken place via Zoom.
+The closings, however, will be held in-person before Judge Douglas North.
+The case involves claims that a group of students, parents, teachers, and staff from Sky Valley Education Center suffered a range of injuries due to exposure to toxic chemicals called polychlorinated biphenyls, or PCBs.

-Bayer argued at the time, and is expected to again argue in the current case, that while PCBs were present at the Sky Valley facility, they were never found in sufficient numbers to cause the injuries the teachers allege they sustained.
+Bayer argues that while PCBs were present at the Sky Valley facility, they were never found in sufficient numbers to cause the injuries the teachers allege they sustained.

-Plaintiffs in both cases maintain Monsanto knew for years that PCBs posed a cancer risk, but that they intentionally withheld that information from the public.
+Plaintiffs maintain Monsanto knew for years that PCBs posed a cancer risk, but that they intentionally withheld that information from the public.

 The plaintiffs in the current case are again represented by Friedman | Rubin, and Monsanto is represented by Shook Hardy & Bacon LLP.